jdupak/diploma-thesis/src/00_thesis.md

 For more examples, see RFC 2094[@rfc2094nll].
 However, the provided examples should be sufficient to demonstrate that analyzing the program on a control flow graph (CFG) instead of the syntactic structure (AST) enables the borrow checker to validate and ensure the safety of complex programs that were previously rejected.

 The above analysis thinks of lifetimes as regions (set of points in CFG) where the reference is valid.
 The goal of the analysis is to find the smallest regions so that the reference is not required to be valid outside of those regions.
 The smaller the regions, the more references can coexist at the same time, allowing more programs to be accepted.
+This approach is called NLL (non-lexical lifetimes) in rustc.

 The next generation of borrow checker in Rust is based on the Polonius analysis engine.
-Polonius is an extension of NLL (non-lexical lifetimes), which is capable of proving move programs to be safe by using a different interpretation of lifetimes.
+Polonius is an extension of NLL, which is capable of proving more programs to be safe by using a different interpretation of lifetimes.

-NLL cannot handle the following code, but Polonius can handle it.
-The problem here is that everything that is tied to external lifetimes (`'a`) has to be valid for the whole function.
+Unlike NLL, Polonius can handle the last example.
+In this scenario the problem is that everything that is tied to external lifetimes (`'a`) has to be valid for the whole function.
 Since `v` is returned, it has to outlive the lifetime `'a`.
 However, the lifetime of `v` is bound to the lifetime of the reference to the hashmap it is stored in.
 It forces the `map` to be borrowed (transitively) for at least the whole function.
 This includes the `map.insert` call, which needs to borrow the hashmap itself, resulting in an error.
 However, we can clearly see that no reference to `map` is available in the `None` branch.
 Here Polonius can help.

 Instead of starting with references and figuring out where they need to be valid, Polonius goes in the other direction and tracks what references need to be valid at each point in the program.
 As we have determined in the example above, there is no preexisting reference to the `map` in the `None` branch.